liangwang/lumos/doc/index.rst

 respectively. ``occur`` is the probability of this kernel to be presented in an application.

-There are a couple of helper functions to assist you generating kernels, applications following certain statistical distributions.
+There are a couple of helper functions to assist you in generating kernels and applications following certain statistical distributions.
 See :func:`~lumos.model.kernel.create_fixednorm_xml`, :func:`~lumos.model.kernel.create_randnorm_xml`, :func:`~lumos.model.workload.build`, :func:`~lumos.model.workload.build_fixedcov` for more details.
-Moreover, existing XML descriptions for kernels and workload can be loaded by :func:`~lumos.model.kernel.load_xml` and :func:`~lumos.model.workload.load_xml`, respectively.
+Moreover, existing XML descriptions can be loaded by :func:`~lumos.model.kernel.load_xml` for kernels and :func:`~lumos.model.workload.load_xml` for workloads.

 Define System
 -------------